-I know many people in their 40’s-60’s just like you who have aches and pains, and don’t know what to do about them.
+I know many people in their 40’s-60’s just like you who have aches or pains, and don’t know what to do about them.
 I know this because I hear it all the time!
 It can be incredibly frustrating when pain is stopping you from doing the things that you love.
 Below are 4 tips to follow to help minimize aches or pains:

 Keep Moving Your Body (….
 Gently)

 It’s very normal to have a fear of moving when you’re experiencing aches or pains, as it’s easy to assume that you are doing more harm than good.
 However, moving is a good thing, especially those that make you feel good.
-The important part is that the movement should NOT cause you any pain, in fact, you will often feel better afterwards.
+The important part is that the movement should NOT cause you any aches or pain, in fact, you will often feel better afterwards.
 Any activity that increases your heart rate over 80 beats per minute is a great way of getting good blood flow throughout the body, helping with tissue healing.
 This could be as simple as walking, stationary bike or yoga, to name a few.

 Start Prioritizing Sleep